an3urysm/live-share/docs/main/support.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# Contributing, feedback, and support for Live Share
+# Contributing, feedback, and support

 Have a question or feedback?
 There are many ways to contribute.
 We want to hear from you!